Sweardog/Quartz-Resonance-Simulation/README.md

 For this new orientation, the with $y$ or $x$ trated as vertical, the waves are symmetric about a $\dfrac{\pi}{2}$ segment interval.
 The centroid calculation still performs flawless minimization of centroids and precisely aligns the wave segments.
 The computed height for the $y$ orientation is found to be $4.55783$ and for $x$ it is $4.680408$.

+## Precision in Wave Projections

+In the context of Blender, one might naturally assume the usage of the `ray_cast` function for projection tasks.
+While `ray_cast` has shown commendable precision, especially with high-density target meshes, my objective was to rely solely on the innate accuracy of float precision, rather than mesh density.
+To achieve this, I constructed mathematical line parametrization functions dedicated to precise wave projections.
+These functions directly map the vertices of wave meshes.
+For those keen on understanding the underlying math, I have embedded comments detailing the function derivations within various Python functions.
+Among all formulations, one that stands out is the wave projection from a spherical emitter onto the lower paraboloid.
+This involved determining the intersection magnitude of the cone and paraboloid, $h*tan\dfrac{\theta}{2})$, as mentioned earlier.